Home

 Causes of Complexity

-- A dependency exist when a piece of code cannot be understood in isolation
+- A dependency exists when a piece of code cannot be understood in isolation.

 Working Code isn’t Enough